JaxonAdams/advent-of-code-2025/README.md

 ## Input Files

-Puzzle inputs are stored in `input/` and are gitignored per Advent of Code's [sharing policy](https://adventofcode.com/about).
+Puzzle inputs are stored in `input/` and are gitignored.
 To run solutions, add your personal input files:

 ```
 input/